itzomen/itzomen/README.md

  ## Hi, I'm Peng Boris Akebuon <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="21px" height="21px" alt="hi">

-Peng is an experienced software engineer with a passion for artificial intelligence, blockchain, and backend engineering.
-He possesses a keen ability to problem-solve and has a proven track record of building scalable products that enhance the daily lives of users.
+Peng Boris, an adept software engineer with over 4 years of experience, specializes in AI and software development.
+Proficient in Python, Go, GraphQL, TypeScript, and NextJs, he has a proven track record of delivering scalable solutions.
+Notably, Peng pioneered a text-to-website transformer model for his Bachelor's thesis, highlighting his forward-thinking and inventive approach.

-Peng is proficient in a range of programming languages and technologies, including Python, Go, GraphQL, TypeScript, Solidity, and NextJs.
-He is continually seeking to expand his skill set by learning new technologies and staying current with industry developments.

-In addition to his technical expertise, Peng is also a dedicated contributor to the software engineering community.
-He regularly creates written tutorials and YouTube videos, sharing his knowledge and helping other developers to improve their skills.
+Having contributed to the success of companies across Africa, America, and Europe, Peng brings a diverse and global perspective to his work.
+Dedicated to knowledge sharing, Peng manages a YouTube channel with 1000+ subscribers, highlighting his commitment to community empowerment.
+With a proven track record, he is well-equipped to contribute expertise and drive positive change in software engineering.

 - 🔭 I’m currently working on [Traleor](https://traleor.com/)
 - 📒 Learning more on Linux Hardening and DevOps
 - 🌱 Always learning Python, Django, React/NextJs, GraphQL and Typescript.
-- 😄 Palying with Python, C/C++ and any typed languages.
+- 😄 Playing with Python, C/C++ and any typed languages.

 #### Activity
 <!--START_SECTION:waka-->